TakeLab/podium/docs/source/walkthrough.rst

 When the ``line2example`` argument is not ``None``, the ``format`` argument will be ignored.

-In addition to datasets in the standard tabular format, we also support loading datasets from `pandas <https://pandas.pydata.org/>`__ :meth:`podium.datasets.Dataset.from_pandas` or the CoNLL column-based data format :class:`podium.datasets.impl.CoNLLUDataset`.
+In addition to datasets in the standard tabular format, we also support loading datasets from `pandas <https://pandas.pydata.org/>`__ with :meth:`podium.Dataset.from_pandas` or the CoNLL column-based data format :class:`podium.datasets.CoNLLUDataset`.

 .. _vocab: